Peter Brown & Co. Solicitors LLP

 You may terminate our instructions at any time but we can keep all your papers and documents while there is still money owed to us.
 We may decide that we ought to stop acting for you, but this would only be for good reason and we would be entitled to be paid for the work we had done.

-We will store your file for the minimum period recommended by the Law Society, which is currently 6 years.
-At the expiration of this period, we will destroy the file unless you have requested us in writing not to do so.
+We will store paper and electronic files for the minimum period of 7 years, depending on the transaction type which may require us to store this for longer.
+At the expiration of this period, we will securely destroy the paper file unless you have requested us in writing not to do so.
 If you do request us not to destroy the file, we will write to you telling you that your file is available.
 If it is not collected within 28 days we will destroy the file.
 We may scan your papers and destroy the originals.

 If we take papers or documents out of off-site storage in relation to continuing or new instructions to act for you, we will not normally charge for such retrieval.